Mac Basics: Dashboard gives you quick access to frequently used info

-Dashboard includes widgets for some of your Mac applications, such as Contacts and Calendar, which allow you to access your contacts and view your events, respectively, without having to switch over to the full application.
-You can add more widgets to Dashboard and even create your own widgets.
+Dashboard provides access to several fun and functional, mini applications called widgets.
+OS X includes widgets for some of your favorite Mac apps, like Contacts and Calendar.
+These widgets give you quick access to your contacts and events without having to open up an app.
+You can add more widgets to Dashboard, and even create your own.

 Working with Dashboard and widgets

 To open Dashboard:

 - Click the Dashboard icon in the Dock, or open it from the Applications folder.

 - If Dashboard is set as its own space, swipe from right to left across your trackpad using two fingers.

 - Enter Mission Control.
 Choose the Dashboard space to switch to it.

 Once you're in Dashboard, you should see some widgets appear, such as the World Clock or Calculator.
 You can move these widgets anywhere you want by simply dragging them with your pointer.

 To activate a widget, just select it.
 For example, once you click the Dictionary widget, you're ready to type a word in its search field.
 Click the Stickies widget to type a note or two.